WGBH-MLA/clams-kitchen/README.md

 If you wish to use the included `media_availability` module (which downloads media files from Sony Ci), then the `jq` executable must be available in the local environment.

-To use the SWT detection app and visaid-builder routines in the CLAMS kitchen, clone the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) project inside the `clams-kitchen` root folder.
+To use the visaid_builder routines in the CLAMS kitchen, clone the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) project inside the `clams-kitchen` root folder.
 Then install additional requirements by doing `pip install -r visaid_builder/requirements.txt`.

+To use the transcript_converter routines, clone the [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) project inside the `clams-kitchen` root folder.
+Then install additional requirements by doing `pip install -r transcript_converter/requirements.txt`.

 ## Usage